theOtherLuke/nordlynx-router/README.md

 *UPDATE 2024-08-14: You may have to make adjustments for the particular utility your distro uses for network configuration.
 Debian uses ifupdown, Ubuntu uses netplan, etc. See Issue #3*

-As with all of my work, ymmv.
+As with all of my work, ***YMMV***.

 This is the sequence of steps I take to setup my NordVPN router vm using Debian 12 as the host os.
 I am working on a bash script to automate as much of this as possible, but that script is not a high priority right now.
 If/when I complete it, I will add it to this project.

+*UPDATE 2024-08-17: Distro advice based on feedback and testing to date*

-Can you use a different distro?
-Probably.
+Can you use a different distro? *Maybe*, but I haven't had or heard of any success on other distros yet.
 I'm sure these steps can be adapted to any distro on which the official nordvpn app can be installed.
+However, I have only had success using Debian 12.
+Others have had trouble using Ubuntu (23.10 to be specific).
+I haven't been able to figure out how to make it work on Ubuntu yet.
+For that reason, I recommend using Debian 12

 Which nordvpn protocols or options can you use?
-You can use any protocol or option available in the nordvpn app.
+You should be able to use any protocol or option available in the nordvpn app, except killswitch, which is always enabled in this setup.

 I have uploaded a service I created to manage this connection.
 Follow the readme in the 'monitor-script' folder for instructions.